David Martin (football administrator)

 David Martin (born 22 June 1953), is a Northern Irish football official who is currently a member of the FIFA Council elected since 2021.

-He previously ran for the FIFA Council in 2019, only defeated by Greg Clarke.
-After Clarke's resignation, in April 2021, he was elected to the FIFA Council, receiving 48 of 55.
+Martin was president of the Irish Football Association, having the role from 2016 until 2021.

-He is also currently the president of the Irish Football Association, since 2016.
+Martin previously ran for the FIFA Council in 2019, only defeated by Greg Clarke.
+After Clarke's resignation, in April 2021, he was elected to the FIFA Council, receiving 48 of 55 votes.